Can I retire at 65 with $400 K?

 Estimating your retirement income needs is essential to determine if $400,000 is sufficient for you to retire at 65.
 Consider your anticipated expenses, such as housing, healthcare, travel, and leisure activities, along with any potential sources of passive income, such as rental properties or investments.
 Through careful analysis, you can determine the income level required to sustain your desired lifestyle and assess if it aligns with your $400,000 nest egg.

-See also What is retirement anxiety?
+See also What is the number of years to retire?

 Evaluating the Impact of Inflation on Your Retirement Savings